gunnihinn/recipes/christmas-baking-2025.md

 Whisk sugar, vanilla and eggs until smooth.
 Whish in flour, baking powder, and salt until smooth.
-Slice apples with mandolin; 5 slices should measure 1.2 cm.
+Slice apples with mandolin; 5 slices should measure 1.2 cm (setting 3 on mandolin).
 Reserve slices for the top, add all others to batter and fold to coat.
 Set aside for 15 minutes.